MetPX/sr3-examples/empty-amqp-pump/README.rst

 * You have the means of creating a ubuntu 22.04 virtual machine.
   (means of creating a VM are outside the scope of this recipe.)

+* administrative control over the virtual machine (ability to install and configure software.)

 * You can use your browser to access the ports on the virtual machine.
   (configuring firewalls or routing rules to enable this are outside the scope.)